IskandarGhobril/empanada/_sections/story3.md

   </div>
 </figure>

-<p class="reveal"><strong>Google Result:</strong> Information gain of <strong>0.05 – 0.07 bits</strong>.
-Meaningfully higher than AAII.
+<p class="reveal"><strong>Google Result:</strong> Information gain of <strong>0.05 – 0.07 bits</strong>—roughly 3-5x higher than AAII.
 Search behavior is more informative about regime transitions.</p>

-<p class="reveal"><strong>Why does Google outperform AAII?</strong> Google captures everyone (not just survey respondents), searches are spontaneous and unfiltered, and they happen in real-time rather than as considered survey responses.</p>
+<p class="reveal"><strong>Why does Google outperform AAII?</strong> Google captures everyone (not just the ~1,000 AAII survey respondents), searches are spontaneous and unfiltered, and they happen in real-time rather than as considered weekly survey responses.</p>

 <hr class="section-divider">